Srinath1677/SR-FLIPFLOP-USING-CASE/README.md

 The maximum possible groupings of adjacent ones are already shown in the figure.
 Therefore, the simplified expression for next state Qt+1t+1 is Q(t+1)=S+R′Q(t)Q(t+1)=S+R′Q(t)

 **Procedure**
+1.Type the program in Quartus software.

+2.Compile and run the program.

+3.Generate the RTL schematic and save the logic diagram.

+4.Create nodes for inputs and outputs to generate the timing diagram.

+5.For difference input combination generate the timing diagram.
 /* write all the steps invloved */

 **PROGRAM**